radiant-rstats/docs/basics/app/compare_means.md

 <p align="center"><img src="figures_basics/compare_means_summary.png"></p>

-The first two blocks of output show basic information about the test (e.g.,. selected variables and confidence levels) and summary statistics (e.g., mean, standard deviation, etc. per group).
+The first two blocks of output show basic information about the test (e.g., selected variables and confidence levels) and summary statistics (e.g., mean, standard deviation, margin or error, etc. per group).
 The final block of output shows the following:

 * `Null hyp.` is the null hypothesis and `Alt. hyp.` the alternative hypothesis
 * `diff` is the difference between the sample means for two groups (e.g., 80775.99 - 93876.44 = -13100.45).
 If the null hypothesis is true we expect this difference to be small (i.e., close to zero)